 It was well over 95 degrees Fahrenheit when we visited.
 I had forgotten to bring a water bottle, my stomach was growling, and the process of waiting for other passengers to board the trolley-train was lengthy and tiresome.

 Feelings of heat exhaustion, hunger, claustrophobia, impatience, uncertainty, and anxiety began to creep in.
 Possibly this is part of the tour- could it have been intentional, to put us in the right mindset for what comes next?

 The site itself is sterile and devastating.
 At times I really did not want to continue walking around anymore corners or being confronted by more faces, personal stories, real people, or surreal brutality.

 Inside those walls lies an uneasy collection of what was forgotten when the facts, statistics, and summaries that make it all more digestible are compacted in order to fit between the cover of a history books.

-Follow me back to München.
+Follow me, with a heavy heart, back to München.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.